Subscribe to my Twitter feed

 Use existing frameworks wherever possible

-In a thorough problem-solving process you’ll have to build two logic trees: one “why” to find the root cause of your problem and one “how” to identify potential solutions.
+In a complete problem-solving process you’ll have to build two logic trees: one “why” to find the root cause of your problem and one “how” to identify potential solutions.
+The good news is, you might not have to start them from scratch if an existing framework can be leveraged.

-Logic trees must be mutually exclusive and collectively exhaustive (MECE) and perspicacious.
+Logic trees must be mutually exclusive and collectively exhaustive (MECE) and insightful.
 Building them is hard work (if it isn’t, you’re probably doing it wrong).
 So consider using existing frameworks wherever possible.
-Just make sure that the frameworks you are considering truly are MECE (they often aren’t) and useful for your problem.
+Just make sure that the frameworks you are considering are truly MECE (they often aren’t) and useful for your problem.

-Existing framework typically won’t provide a complete tree; instead, they’ll provide the logical structure onto which you can build your own tree.
+Existing framework typically won’t provide a complete tree; instead, they may provide the logical structure onto which you can build your own tree.

 Here are a few examples.